omarmhaimdat/blog/_posts/2022-01-30-joe-rogan-youtube-comments-processing.md

 ## Predict the sentiments on the comments

-To predict the sentiments on the comment, I am using a Transformer based model called [roBERTa](https://arxiv.org/pdf/2010.12421.pdf), which uses an attention mechanism based on how our own cerebral cortex works.
+To predict the sentiments on the comment, I am using a Transformer based model called [roBERTa](https://arxiv.org/pdf/2010.12421.pdf), which uses an attention mechanism based on how our cerebral cortex works.
 When we examine a picture to describe it, we naturally focus our attention on a few key places that we know contain crucial information.
 We don't examine every detail of the image with the same rigor.
 As a result, when dealing with complex data, this approach can help save processing resources.

 Similarly, when an interpreter translates material from a source language to a target language, they know which terms in a source sentence correspond to a specific term in the translated sentence based on previous experience.

-For those interested in a more detailed explaination of Transformer based models you can read a primer article I wrote a few months back.
+For those interested in a more detailed explanation of Transformer based models, you can read a primer article I wrote a few months back.

 [Sentiment Analysis iOS Application Using Hugging Face’s Transformers Library ](https://medium.com/fritzheartbeat/sentiment-analysis-ios-application-using-hugging-faces-transformers-library-7ae4df1b3150)